Sathish-TM/SplashScreen/README.md

 # SplashScreen

-Splash Screen Demo which is impelemnted in java
+Splash Screen Demo which is implemented in java

 Style:
     Background Image,